DHTMLX/scheduler-docs/data/minicalendar.md

 	05_calendar/01_select.html
 }}

-In the header (Third party Date Picker)
+In the header (Third-party Date Picker)
 -------------------------------------

 In this section we'll demonstrate you how to add a third party mini calendar (date picker) into the header of the scheduler.